lecfab/SoNo/README.md

 `$ ./undirect INPUT OUTPUT`

 #### Rank edges
-The `ord` program outputs a rank: for n nodes, it contains n lines, where line i is the new rank of node i.
+The `ord` program outputs a rank: for N nodes, it contains N lines, where line i is the new rank of node i.

 Here is a tool to renumber an edge list INPUT according to a rank RANK.